johanley/book-les-mots-ont-une-ame/readme.md

 I eventually gave up, and just used a lexer.
 I had problems removing ambiguity.
 The newline was particularly painful, because it's used in three different ways:
-- an 'accidental' new line in source text prose (which get replaced by single spaces)
+- an *accidental* new line in source text prose (which get replaced by single spaces)
 - a paragraph separator
 - a line separator (in the context of poetry).